artasparks/gpub/README.md

   * `ASCII`: A simple ASCII format, possibly RTF, used for testing and editing.
     Diagrams are intended to be generated as ASCII diagrams, or perhaps as rasterized images.
-  * `SMART_GO`: A book in the Smart Go format.
-Not currently supported

 #### Diagram Type
 __`Diagram Type`__ indicates how diagrams should be rendered.
 Note that most diagrams